ITISFoundation/osparc-simcore/services/api-server/README.md

 - http://127.0.0.1:8000/dev/docs: swagger type of documentation

 ## Backwards compatibility of the server API
 The public API is required to be backwards compatible in the sense that a [client](https://github.com/ITISFoundation/osparc-simcore-clients) which is compatible with API version `N` should also be compatible with version `N+1`.
 Because of this, upgrading the server should never force a user to upgrade their client: The client which they have is already compatible with the new server.
-Note that

 ```mermaid